anttijuu/O4-server/README.md

 Private message is relayed only to the chat user connected to the server using the provided nick / user name.
 It is *not* relayed to other participants in any channel.

 > Note that the server cannot relay private messages to a user unless the user has sent at least one message using the nick in the current session with server.
 Note also that the server does not implement any means to make sure user nicks are unique.
 Private message is then relayed to the first nick found.
+If no user with that nick is found, the message is lost.

 ### Join channel message